RabiaKanwal/cosmos-dotnet-getting-started/README.md

 1. Clone this repository using Git for Windows (http://www.git-scm.com/), or download the zip file.

-1. From Visual Studio, open the **GetStarted.sln** file from the root directory.
+1. From Visual Studio, open the **CosmosGettingStarted.sln** file from the root directory.

 1. In Visual Studio Build menu, select **Build Solution** (or Press F6).